An Operator Theoretic Approach for Analyzing Sequence Neural Networks: Related Work

-Fully connected recurrent neural networks are universal approximators of arbitrary dynamical systems \cite{doya1993universality}.
-Unfortunately, RNNs are well-known to be difficult to train~\cite{bengio1993problem,pascanu2013difficulty}, and several methods adopt a DS perspective to improve training via gradient clipping \cite{pascanu2013difficulty}, and constraining the weights \cite{erichson2020lipschitz}, among other approaches.
+Fully connected recurrent neural networks are universal approximators of arbitrary dynamical systems \citep{doya1993universality}.
+Unfortunately, RNNs are well-known to be difficult to train~\citep{bengio1993problem,pascanu2013difficulty}, and several methods use a dynamical systems view to improve training via gradient clipping \citep{pascanu2013difficulty}, and constraining weights \citep{erichson2020lipschitz, azencot2021differential}, among other approaches.
 Overall, it is clear that dynamical systems are fundamental in investigating and developing recurrent networks.

 \paragraph{Understanding RNN.}